 Evil exists in Gilead but not in the form of malaise.
 Put another way, no evil seems to pose a problem for the seeker of Being.
 Sin is spoken of as a serious business, a “wound in the flesh of human life,” but it is not really treated as such: “avoid transgression.
 How’s that for advice?”
 Jack Boughton is a sinner, but his sins do not estrange him from Being.
 He is simply on his own journey from his own different perspective and Ames gives him Feuerbach: another kind of gospel for another kind of seeker.

 It is important that Christ does not appear in Robinson’s work.
 Though she passes through the limited subjectivity of John Ames, religion in general is her object.
 How, after all, can Being be encapsulated by any one Son of Man?
 Robinson describes the sacraments of the Church as occasions for glimpsing the ongoing sacrament that is human life. “[Baptism] doesn’t enhance sacredness, but it acknowledges it, and there is a power in that.”
 Perhaps there is, but such a power would not be enough for Binx Bolling.
 In The Moviegoer, Christ appears as Lonnie, Binx’s deformed half-brother who goes regularly to mass and believes his sufferings may be used by God to save unbelievers, who offers the Eucharist to Binx at every opportunity, and who frequently asks him “do you love me?”
 For Lonnie, the way back into the garden of Being is narrow.
 Religion in general will not do.
-When Lonnie dies at the end, all his mother asks is if he was anointed properly and Binx reflects, “a peculiar word this…religion; it is something to be suspicious of.”
+After Lonnie’s death, Binx reflects on the sort of religion Robinson has in mind: “A peculiar word this…religion; it is something to be suspicious of.”